dfinity/snsdemo/README.md

 echo http://$(dfx canister id smiley_dapp_assets).localhost:8080
 ```
 Note: We cannot use `dfx deploy` here because that will try to deploy SNS wasms.
-TODO: Can we print the subdomain-based canister URLs please?

 ### Configure an SNS
 You will need to decide some things such as token name and token parameters.
 To do this: